umerjamil28/ProjectTracker_Assesement-Umer/README.md

 ## Setup instructions

-This is a Django 5 + DRF backend and a Vue 3 frontend.
+This is a Python 3.12+ / Django 5 + DRF backend and a Vue 3 frontend.
 The Postgres database is already migrated and seeded.
 A `DATABASE_URL` is provided with this submission — put that in `.env`.
 You do not need to create tables or dummy data.

 Work from two folders: